Oksana Omelianchik: Senior career

 In 1985, Omelianchik won the Soviet National Championships, beating the future Olympic champion Elena Shushunova.
 She also competed at the European Championships for the first time, winning the balance beam title showing a triple twist dismount.
-She also won a bronze medal in the all-around behind Shushunova and East German Maxi Gnauck, silver on the floor exercise and bronze on the uneven bars.
+She also won a bronze medal in the all-around behind Shushunova and East German Maxi Gnauck, silver on the floor exercise, and bronze on the uneven bars.

-Omelianchik was a member of the first place Soviet team at the 1985 World Gymnastics Championships in Montreal, but struggled in the team competition and did not qualify for the all-around final.
+Omelianchik was a member of the gold-winning Soviet team at the 1985 World Gymnastics Championships in Montreal.
+She struggled in the team competition and did not qualify for the all-around final.
 However, Soviet team officials decided to pull Olga Mostepanova and Irina Baraksanova, who had both qualified for the finals, and substitute Omelianchik and her teammate Shushunova.
 The decision proved to be sound; the two Soviet gymnasts tied for the all-around gold and became Worlds co-champions.
 In the event finals, Omelianchik won the floor gold medal with her "Birdie" exercise, which would become her most well-known routine.

 Omelianchik continued to compete for the Soviet team after the World Championships, placing third in the all-around at the 1986 Goodwill Games and third all around at the World Cup in Beijing.
 She also won the balance beam title and placed second on uneven bars and vault and third on floor exercise.
 The following year at the World Championships the Soviet team lost the title to a dominant team from Romania.
-Omelianchik debuted her new vault which introduced the half on technique in the roundoff family of vaults.
+Omelianchik debuted her new vault which introduced the half-on technique in the roundoff family of vaults.
 She also showcased a new floor routine to Ballet Russe and a new triple full to a tuck front rebound, but suffered an uncharacteristic fall in the team competition.
-She placed fifth all around and failed to compete in any event finals.
-She qualified for the vault final but was withdrawn and Svetlana Baitova competed in her place.
+She placed fifth in the all-around and qualified only for the vault final; however, she was eventually withdrawn by team officials, with Svetlana Baitova competing in her place.

-Despite maintaining consistent results within the top the 7 in the USSR Cup and USSR Championships for years, she was not selected for the 1988 Olympics.
+Despite maintaining consistent results within the top the 7 in the USSR Cup and USSR Championships for years, Omelianchik was not selected for the 1988 Olympics.
 She was named as an alternate to the team and traveled with them to Seoul, but was not called upon to compete.
 Her final competition was the 1989 USSR Cup, where she placed 2nd in the all-around.